-Doing a Medical Internship in Nepal with Volunteer Society Nepal is an excellent way to contribute to some of the poorest medical institutions in the developing world.
+Doing a Medical Internship in Nepal/ Medical Elective in Nepal with Volunteer Society Nepal is an excellent way to contribute to some of the poorest medical institutions in the developing world.
 As a Medical Intern in Nepal, you will have the opportunity to observe medical work in a variety of departments operating in hospitals in Banepa, Kathmandu, Chitwan, and Pokhara.

 Your Role as a Medical Intern in Nepal